eclipse-archived/ceylon-lang.org/documentation/1.3/tour/dynamic.md

         for (n in arr) {
             print(n^2);
         }
+        print(13 in arr);
+        print(15 in arr);
     }

-Notice how we've used the lookup operator `[]` to obtain elements of JavaScript arrays and objects, and `for` to iterate the elements of a JavaScript array.
+Notice how we've used:

+- the lookup operator `[]` to obtain elements of the JavaScript array and attributes of the JavaScript object,
+- `for` to iterate the elements of the JavaScript array, and
+- `in` to determine if a value belongs to the array.

 Note also that a dynamic enumeration expression is _not_ considered to produce an instance of a Ceylon class, and that the resulting value is not even considered an instance of Ceylon's `Object`type.